Tex Wisterzil

-George John "Tex" Wisterzil (March 7, 1888 – June 27, 1964) was a professional baseball player.
+George John "Tex" Wisterzil (March 7, 1888 – June 27, 1964) was an American professional baseball player.
 He played two seasons in Major League Baseball in 1914 and 1915, primarily as a third baseman.
 He played for the Brooklyn Tip-Tops, Chicago Whales and St. Louis Terriers in the short-lived Federal League.
 He also had an extensive career in minor league baseball, spanning twenty seasons from 1908 to 1927.